-Above: Three children on the autism spectrum testing the Brain Power Autism System, running on the new Glass Enterprise Edition.
+Above: Three children on the autism spectrum using the clinically validated “Empowered Brain” augmented-reality system for autism, running on the new version of Google Glass (aka Enterprise Edition).
 They see the world in a different way through the computer screen, and they remain heads-up to engage with you and others. | (All images with permission.)

-Disclaimer: We do not treat or cure any disease nor provide diagnosis.
+Legal Disclaimer: We do not treat or cure any disease nor provide diagnosis.
 We offer personal empowerment products that provide useful coaching to people who want it, and assist them with daily tasks, based on neuroscience innovations and technological advances from MIT and Harvard.

 What we address

 Autism afects 3.5 million families in the US alone, and is a complex spectrum that no one fully understands yet.
 We understand that each person is unique.
 Yet we are committed to scientifically engineering practical tools that can help people in their daily tasks and life skills, and we have spoken to and worked with hundreds of people all along the spectrum, their families, and wide array of practitioners dedicated to improving their lives.
 We have run clinical trials.
 Based on all this, we have identified several key educational challenges that face a large percentage of children and adults on the spectrum, and have focused our tools on them: